-1. Healthcare-Associated Infection Module
+1. Healthcare-Associated Infection Module for Urinary Tract Infection Events

 The urinary tract is one of the most common sites of healthcare-associated infections, accounting for up to 20% of infections reported by long-term care facilities (LTCFs).
 Risk factors for developing bacteriuria and UTI include age-related changes to the genitourinary tract, comorbid conditions resulting in neurogenic bladder, and instrumentation required to manage bladder voiding.
-Though the prevalence of indwelling urinary catheter use in LTCFs is lower than the acute care setting, catheter-associated UTI (CAUTI) can lead to complications such as cystitis, pyelonephritis, bacteremia, and septic shock.
+Though the prevalence of indwelling urinary catheter use in LTCFs is lower than the acute care setting, catheter-associated symptomatic UTI (CA-SUTI) can lead to complications such as cystitis, pyelonephritis, bacteremia, and septic shock.
 These complications can then lead to declined resident function and mobility, acute care hospitalizations, and increased mortality.
 NHSN enables facilities to monitor infectious complications associated with the use of indwelling urinary catheter devices and also to monitor processes related to their use, which might increase infection risk.